Our Nursing Home Abuse Frequently Asked QuestionsGet Help Now

 Civil proceedings involving nursing home abuse committed by other residents can include compensation for medical treatment and pain and suffering related to the abusive behavior.
 However, it is important to keep in mind that Medicaid or Medicare will have a lien on a percentage of funds recovered in the claim if these programs are currently being used to pay for your loved one's care.

 Neblett, Beard & Arsenault's legal team is committed to advocating for the rights of elderly and disabled nursing home residents.
 Our attorneys can help you gather evidence, document damages, and negotiate with the insurance company on behalf of your loved one.
-Call today to schedule a free, no-obligation initial consultation.
+To learn more, please contact us online or call us directly at 318.588.6303 for a free consultation.

 Are bedsores evidence of nursing home abuse?